 Joining the Koya family, which already counts Koya City and Koya Soho among its members, is little sister restaurant Koya Ko Hackney.
-But don’t be tricked by the size of the venue, or it’s ‘little sister’ status.
-Koya Ko Hackney is one of the most satisfying places to devour noodles in London.
+But don’t be tricked by the size of the venue, or its ‘little sister’ status.
+Koya Ko is one of the most satisfying places to devour noodles in London.

-The food at Koya Ko Hackney
+The food at Koya Ko

 When you arrive, check out the menu (outside or inside), and head straight to the counter to order.
 Between 10 and 11.45 they serve up delightful breakfast options.
 But if you’re there after 12, make sure to order the Ko Set, which adds two sides to your udon or donburi bowl.
 And one of those sides has to be the chicken or tofu karaage, which lock in tons of flavour thanks to a pre-dredge marinade.
 You’ll be tempted to immediately order another serving.
 Do it.
+Live a little.
 It’s worth it.

 Regardless of whether you get an udon bowl or a donburi, it’s hard to go wrong at Koya Ko.
-The dashi that serves as the base for a lot of the meals is fragrant with a light funk.
+The dashi that serves as the base for a lot of the meals is fragrant and ever so slightly funky.
 The freshly made udon noodles are equal parts chewy and slurpable.
-And everything else on the menu, from the toppings to the sides to the curry and the rotating specials, is bang-on delicious.
+And everything else on the menu, from the toppings to the sides, to the curry and the rotating specials, is bang-on delicious.

 Koya Ko is walk-in only, but service and turn-around are quick, and there are plenty of places nearby to grab a perch with some takeaway udon.
 It’s a must-try restaurant.